 - Cover a fresh container’s mouth with a coffee filter, and pour the cannabis solvent mixture into the filter to strain.
 The mixture will strain slowly, and you may need to replace the filter multiple times.

-- As it would be clearly unsafe to overfill the rice cooker, only fill to ¾ full with the cannabis solvent mixture.
+- Fill a rice cooker to ¾ full with the cannabis solvent mixture.
 As the liquid boils off, continue to add solvent to the mixture.

 - When you have run out of solvent to add, put 8-10 drops of water into the mixture.
 This will aid in the decarboxylation process because water has a higher boiling point than any solvent you will use.
 This step is important because it helps to ensure you have a solvent-free product upon completion.